Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Plan a Living Funeral

-Funerals are important rituals in human life.
+For thousands of years, funerals have been one of the most important rituals humans take part in.
 It’s a chance for us to grieve and mourn the loss of our loved ones.
 It gives us time to appreciate their life and what they meant to us who remain.
-They are powerful events─ solemn, but filled with hope.
-Whether you believe in a certain faith, or simply wish to bid them farewell, funerals are our final goodbye to our loved ones.
+They are powerful events — solemn, but filled with hope.
+Whether you hold a certain faith or simply wish to bid a loved one farewell, funerals are our final goodbye to our loved ones.

 For individuals knowing they’re going to die soon, living funerals give them the option to express their final words to their loved ones before they become more sick, and/or less able to share those sentiments with them.